anosharahim/myna-voice-ai/README.md

 -- explore audio recognition methods

 ▶️ step 4: Give that input to an LLM fine-tuned on that specific ebook, and fetch text output.
+-- Explore RAG // ground LLM responses in the associated blogpost // ideally grounded in a specific span of text

 step 5: Convert text output to speech, and respond.